Pawlo77/Numerical-Methods/pro1/project.md

 <p align="center">
   <img src="plots/example6.png" alt="Rysunek 1"/>
-  <em>As we can see higher n leads to more bumps in area of 0, however regardless to it's value (except 1) all of these functions begin rappidly growing around -1 and 1</em>
+  <em><i>Example 6.</i> As we can see higher n leads to more bumps in area of 0, however regardless to it's value (except 1) all of these functions begin rappidly growing around -1 and 1</em>
 </p>

 Using what've found out for \(a = (1)\), let's look for number of iterations for Halley's method for very large values: